Hang in there, we're just loading up your quote!

 What cover is there for terrorism?

 You are covered, subject to the policy terms and conditions, to travel anywhere that the Australian government does not have a specific "do not travel" advice.
-So, for example, if you were involved in a terrorist act you would be covered for medical expenses etc.
+So, for example, if you were a victim of a terrorist act you would be covered for medical expenses etc.

 If the government advice was to change to "do not travel" from a lesser advice, such as 'high degree of caution' or 'reconsider need to travel' then subject to the policy terms and conditions, the Travel Insuranz policy would give you the option to cancel before travel if the advice did change.
 For the latest government advice, please visit www.smartraveller.gov.au